JeffShepherd/Wall-i/README.md

 ## Overview

-_Wall-i_ is a [Turing School of Software and Design](https://turing.io/) Module 3 final solo project.
+_Wall-i_ is the [Turing School of Software and Design](https://turing.io/) Module 3 final solo project.
 The challenge of this project: work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.

-Given this challenge, I decided to create an application for finding, and downloading, awesome wallpapers for all devices.
-I chose this as I had always wished their was a simple app that accomplishes this goal.
+Given this challenge, I decided to create an application for finding, and downloading, awesome wallpapers for any devics.
+I chose this as I had always wished there was a simple app that accomplishes this goal.
 Wall-i allows a user to view random photos, as well as search by a specific topic.
 It also lets a user favorite any photo they see, and return to a list of their favorite photos at any time.
-If a user wishes to use the photo as the wallpaper, they can click the download link available on every photograph.
+If a user wishes to use the photo as the wallpaper, they can click the download link available on every photo.

 To create this application, I leveraged React, React Router, JavaScript, HTML, and CSS to create the front-end.
 As I worked, I also used Cypress for test-driven development of our application.